nloewy/slogo_ide/doc/plan/DESIGN_PLAN.md

 The `Controller` class will serve as the mediator between the view and model, using EventHandlers to interact with user input from the view, and send it to the model for parsing, and then back to the view so the turtle can be updated.
 ## Design Considerations

-Model-View Separation
 * One of our major discussions throughout the design process regarded the passing of information from the model to the view.
 We knew that we wanted to implement some sort of Controller class to serve as a mediator, but this still did not solve the problem of passing data from one package to the other.
-One option was to pass Command objects to the view had discuss how and where we wanted to pass information from the model and view.
-A big part we needed to consider was with the command.
-We went back and forth on how we should and whether we should have the commands be executed and understood in the model and then have the view just be updated and change the graphics or if we should parse the command in the model and then within the view have the command be executed.
-We ended up doing a variation of the first option, but by creating a controller which would be the call the model and have it parsed and executed into a data object which updates the turtle in the backend.
-Then the controller would take that and update it in the view.

-APIs
-* The biggest design consideration for this was what we wanted to include in each API.
+One option was for the turtle updated in the model to be directly passed to the view.
+  However, this is extremely problematic because it violates the principles of Explicit Immutability.
+An alternative option we explored is passing the immutable versions of each turtle state, and having both a front end and back end turtle act in parallel.
+This is advantageous because it would allow for the model to pass immutable data to the view, however may lead to some violations of "Don't Repeat Yourself".
+Another alternative is passing in Command objects that contain lambda functions on how to adjust the View, however this would be a violation of Model-View-Separation.

+* A second major design debate that our team extensively discussed was how to handle multiple commands at once, or commands that occurred as a result of a nested command.
+One option is to treat them all as a single command, but we realized that this could lead to long chains of conditionals that would violate DESIGN-19.
+As an alternative, we considered using a tree-like data structure to handle the flow of nested or consecutive command, and try to break down each individual command into its most basic components: the argument and the function (kind of like the way you would in functional programming).

 ## Test Plan
 [//]: # (Use Cases, need 4, and then 4 more per person, so 20)